infertux/zeyple/INSTALL.md

 You need to be _root_ here - make sure you understand what you are doing.

-1. Install GnuPG and the Python wrapper for the GPGME library.
+1. Install GnuPG and the Python wrapper for the GPG library.

     ```bash
-    apt-get install gnupg python-gpg sudo
+    apt-get install gnupg python3-gpg sudo
     ```

-    In case `python-gpg` is not available you can also still use `python-gpgme`.

 1. Since Zeyple is going to read and encrypt your emails, it is recommended to create a dedicated user account for this task (using the "postfix" user is very discouraged according to [the doc](http://www.postfix.org/FILTER_README.html).